 Pledge of Assessments to Local Obligations.
-The unpaid assessments for each of the Series 2014A Districts, as determined by the Authority, together with interest thereon computed at the rate specified in the Local Obligations, shall, in accordance with and consistent with the Local Obligation Statute, remain and constitute a trust fund for the redemption and payment of the principal of the Local Obligations and for the interest due thereon, and said assessments and each installment thereof and the interest and penalties thereon shall constitute a lien against the lots and parcels of land on which they are made until paid.
-The Treasurer shall annually make a record in his or her office showing the several installments of principal and interest on said assessments which are to be collected in each year during the term of the Local Obligations and shall transmit such record to the Auditor-Controller of each Applicable County; and an annual installment of said unpaid assessments shall be payable and shall be collected in each year corresponding in amount to the amount of the Local Obligations unpaid and to accrue that year, which amount shall be at least sufficient to pay the Local Obligations as the same become due, and an annual installment of interest on said unpaid assessments shall be payable and shall be collected in each year corresponding in amount to the amount of interest which will accrue on the Local Obligations outstanding for such year, which amount shall be sufficient to pay the interest thereon that shall become due in the next succeeding March and September.
+The unpaid assessments for each of the Series 2014B Districts, as determined by the Authority, together with interest thereon computed at the rate specified in the Local Obligations, shall, in accordance with and consistent with the Local Obligation Statute, remain and constitute a trust fund for the redemption and payment of the principal of the Local Obligations and for the interest due thereon, and said assessments and each installment thereof and the interest and penalties thereon shall constitute a lien against the lots and parcels of land on which they are made until paid.
+The Treasurer shall annually make a record in his or her office showing the several installments of principal and interest on said assessments which are to be collected in each year during the term of the Local Obligations and shall transmit such record to the Auditor-Controller of each Applicable County; and an annual installment of said unpaid assessments shall be payable and shall be collected in each year, which amount shall be at least sufficient to pay the Local Obligations as the same become due, and an annual installment of interest on said unpaid assessments shall be payable and shall be collected in each year corresponding in amount to the amount of interest which will accrue on the Local Obligations outstanding for such year, which amount shall be sufficient to pay the interest thereon that shall become due in the next succeeding March and September.
 The annual portion of said unpaid assessments coming due in any year, together with the annual interest on such assessments, shall be payable in the same manner and at the same time and in the same number of installments as the general taxes on real property in each Applicable County are payable, and said unpaid assessment installments and said annual interest on said unpaid assessments shall be payable and become delinquent on the same dates and bear the same proportionate penalties and interest after delinquency as do general taxes on real property in each Applicable County.

 Foreclosure Covenant.
-The Authority covenants in the Trust Agreement that it will monitor the payment of assessment installments payable with respect to each Assessed Parcel and will send delinquency notices to owners of Assessed Parcels as provided in the SCIP Manual adopted by the Issuer, as amended from time to time (the "SCIP Manual").
-Notwithstanding any other provision of the Trust Agreement or of the SCIP Manual, in the event any assessment installments are not paid by November 1 (with respect to all installments delinquent after either the preceding December 10 or April 10), the Authority covenants that it will within 10 business days order, and will thereafter diligently prosecute, judicial foreclosure proceedings upon such delinquencies, which foreclosure proceedings shall be commenced and prosecuted without regard to available surplus funds of the Issuer.
-Pursuant to Section 8831 of the Streets and Highways Code, the Issuer shall be entitled to reasonable attorney's fees from the proceeds of any foreclosure sale.
+The Authority covenants in the Trust Agreement that it will monitor the payment of assessment installments payable with respect to each Assessed Parcel and will send delinquency notices to owners of Assessed Parcels as provided in the SCIP Manual.
+Notwithstanding any other provision of the Trust Agreement or of the SCIP Manual, in the event any assessment installments, including any interest thereon, are not paid by July 1 (with respect to delinquencies in the installment delinquent on the preceding December 10) or November 1 (with respect to installments delinquent on the preceding April 10), the Authority covenants that it will within 10 business days of such dates order, and will thereafter diligently prosecute, judicial foreclosure proceedings upon such delinquency and interest thereon, which foreclosure proceedings shall be commenced and prosecuted without regard to available surplus funds of the Issuer.
+Pursuant to Section 8831 of the Streets and Highways Code, the Authority shall be entitled to reasonable attorney's fees from the proceeds of any foreclosure sale.